Charlescjrc/imdb-review-analysis-distilBERT-to-LLM/README.md

 - Hugging Face team for the Transformers library and model hosting
 - Meta AI for open-sourcing Llama 3
-- IMDb for the movie review dataset
+- Jillani SofTech for the movie review dataset
 - The open-source NLP community for continuous innovation

 ---